NoelChew/NcAppRating/README.md

 ![screenshot2](https://github.com/NoelChew/NcAppRating/blob/master/screenshot_2.png)

-####User can set preferred rating.
+####Preferred rating to redirect to Google Play can be set.

 For example:

 4 Star is set as the target rating.
-If user selects 3 Star or below will trigger a "feedback" callback.
+If user selects 3 Star or below,  a "feedback" callback will be triggered.

 ![screenshot3](https://github.com/NoelChew/NcAppRating/blob/master/screenshot_3.png)
 ![screenshot4](https://github.com/NoelChew/NcAppRating/blob/master/screenshot_4.png)